meltyourface/blank/posts/Monstrous-evil/Dark-Pantheon-Riddles-and-Their-Supernatural-Answers/index.md

 A keeper of lost souls, ever vigilant and cryptic, Where prey becomes hunter, which entity shall rest?

-Answer: The aquatic Leviathan of the Phantom Seas, an eldritch entity that feasts on terror.
+**Answer**: The aquatic Leviathan of the Phantom Seas, an eldritch entity that feasts on terror.

 Riddle 5: Retribution's Final Fetters